Best Of 2018: Parth-Erica, Jennifer-Harshad, Eisha-Adnan & Other Jodis Who Took Internet By Storm!

 - Mum Shares Heartbreaking Pictures Of Baby After Dog Attack

 We have been watching the iconic couples, Yeh Hai Mohabbatein's Ishita and Raman, Kumkum Bhagya's Shabir Ahluwalia and Sriti Jha, Ishqbaaz's Surbhi Chandna and Nakuul Mehta, & Yeh Rishta Kya Kehlata Hai's Mohsin Khan and Shivangi Joshi ruling the television industry for years!
-2018 marked the beginning of many shows.
+The year 2018 marked the beginning of many shows.
 The new jodis on these show have impressed the viewers with their sizzling chemistry.

 Here are the jodis of 2018, who impressed the viewers with their on-screen chemistry.